kescobo/physalia-workshop/_pages/labs/lab_08_shortbred.md

 ```

 Now, we'll BLAST our DNA reads against this protein database using translated
+search of the short reads against the sequences of our proteins of interest and
-search.
-The following command searches the database for alignments to our reads
+the reference sequences.
+The following command searches the database for
-and generates a table with the query (read) ID, the subject (database) ID, the
+alignments to our reads and generates a table with the query (read) ID, the
-percent identity and the length of the alignment:
+subject (database) ID, the percent identity and the length of the alignment:

 ```sh
 $ blastx -query shortbred_demo_reads_labeled.fasta -db allprots \